quicwg/base-drafts/draft-ietf-quic-transport.md

 The "closed" state is the terminal state.

-An endpoint will learn the final offset of the data is receives on a stream when it enters the "half-closed (remote)" state.
-The final offset is carried explicitly in the RST_STREAM frame and it is the offset of the end of the data carried in STREAM frame that is marked with a FIN flag.
-A sender MUST NOT send data on a stream at or beyond the final offset.
+An endpoint will learn the final offset of the data it receives on a stream when it enters the "half-closed (remote)" or "closed" state.
+The final offset is carried explicitly in the RST_STREAM frame; otherwise, the final offset is the offset of the end of the data carried in STREAM frame marked with a FIN flag.

+An endpoint MUST NOT send data on a stream at or beyond the final offset.

 Once a final offset for a stream is known, it cannot change.
-If a RST_STREAM or STREAM frame causes the final offset to change for a stream, a receiver SHOULD respond with a QUIC_STREAM_DATA_AFTER_TERMINATION error (see
+If a RST_STREAM or STREAM frame causes the final offset to change for a stream, an endpoint SHOULD respond with a QUIC_STREAM_DATA_AFTER_TERMINATION error (see
 {{error-handling}}).
 A receiver SHOULD treat receipt of data at or beyond the final offset as a QUIC_STREAM_DATA_AFTER_TERMINATION error.
-Generating these errors is not mandatory, but is strongly encouraged; requiring that a receiver generate these errors depends on maintaining the final offset state for closed streams, which could mean a significant state commitment.
+Generating these errors is not mandatory, but only because requiring that an endpoint generate these errors also means that the endpoint needs to maintain the final offset state for closed streams, which could mean a significant state commitment.

 An endpoint that receives a RST_STREAM frame (and which has not sent a FIN or a RST_STREAM) MUST immediately respond with a RST_STREAM frame, and MUST NOT send